 Ticco is a network for professionals who focus on cities and/or the built environment.
-Professionals that are eligible to join Ticco include architects, artists, contractors, engineers, government representatives, graphic designers, historic preservationists, interior designers, journalists, landscape architects, lawyers, marketing professionals, real estate developers, sustainability professionals, urban designers, urban planners, and others working in related areas!
+Professionals that are eligible to join Ticco include architects, community/economic development professionals, engineers, government representatives, graphic designers, historic preservationists, interior designers, journalists, landscape architects, lawyers, marketing professionals, real estate developers, sustainability professionals, urban designers, urban planners, and others working in related areas!

 Comradery: Meet your peers in a way that until now has never been possible.
-We screen every Ticco member to ensure they care about our cities, and the people who call them home.
-As a Ticco member, you’ll be part of a social network just for people practicing in professions aligned with your own, who are in a similar career stage as yourself.
+We screen every Ticco member to ensure they care about our cities and the people who call them home.
+As a Ticco member, you’ll have access to a community of practitioners who share your passions, and who are in a similar career stage as yourself.
 Expand your reach beyond your own profession, connect with your peers in other cities, and even find professionals to collaborate with on projects!

-Opportunities: Through our Founding and Practicing Partners, Ticco members get exclusive access to conference discounts, membership specials, event announcements, and other helpful insights that you can use to further connect with your peers in your own and adjacent professions.
+Opportunities: Through select partner opportunities, Ticco members may be offered conference discounts, membership specials, event announcements, and other helpful insights that you can use to further connect with your peers in your own and adjacent professions.

 Access to Ticco’s network is available to members for a flat rate of $15 monthly, auto-billed to a card on file.
-For employers who would like to pay for their employees who have been admitted to Ticco, discounted subscription plans and annual payment options are available by contacting firstname.lastname@example.org.
+For employers who would like to pay for their employees who have been admitted to Ticco, discounted subscription plans and annual payment options are available.
+Please email email@example.com for more information.

 Ticco’s application isn’t designed to exclude, but rather to ensure quality control.
-Since our members pay for access to the network, we want to make sure that the professionals using it are invested in communicating through the platform, and that they’re aligned in their desire to leverage their talent for the betterment of cities nationwide.
+Since our members pay for access, we want to ensure that those who are admitted are invested in contributing, and that they’re aligned in their desire to leverage their talent for the betterment of cities nationwide.
 Additionally, since some Ticco members will work with public agencies through our platform, having an application process ensures that they offer the skills and perspective that those agencies are searching for.

 We believe that good people know good people.
 Our referral code systems acts as an endorsement.
 If someone applies to Ticco using a member’s code, we trace that application back to that member and take it as an endorsement of the applicant on their behalf.
 Essentially, referral codes help us ensure that we’re using our time to review applications that are submitted by real, practicing professionals in the industry who are likely a good fit for Ticco.

 If you don’t know anyone who is a member of Ticco, you can request access to our application here.
-This short form helps us get a glimpse into your perspective and experience, and if we feel you may be a good fit for our community you’ll receive a code by email that you can use to complete the full application.
+Our mini app helps us get a glimpse into your perspective and experience, and if we feel you may be a good fit for our community you’ll receive a code by email that you can use to complete the full application.

 $15 a month per member is what we have to charge to make Ticco work financially, for these reasons and because we’re self funded and we don’t plan to sell out anytime soon.
 As a bonus, this cost ensures that those who join the network are real, practicing professionals who have a genuine interest in connecting with their peers.
 We hope that paying for Ticco will encourage them to remain active in the community, and as a result they’ll generate ongoing content that enhances the experience of other members.